What is chemsex?

 In connection with chemsex, dating apps such as Grindr, Planetromeo, Scruff, Barebuddy, Hornet, etc. also play an important role.
 By means of these apps, sexual contacts are quickly established and often also the exchange about existing substances is communicated.
 For many users, the focus is on the need for increased sexual disinhibition and intensity.

-On our website are also six tipps for “Safe & Consensual” that can help in assessing one’s own situation:
+Our website also provides six tipps for “Safe & Consensual” that can help in assessing one’s own situation: